-The Romans seem to have particularly liked the peacock, but not just because of the male bird’s splendid tail.
+The Romans seem to have particular preferences with the peacock, but not just because of the male bird’s splendid tail.
 They used the peacock as decoration in their mosaics and frescos.
-The peacock: A symbol of royalty The peacock as symbol

 Among Buddhists, Peacocks represent wisdom and the path to enlightenment.
 The Japanese see Peacock as an emblem of nurturing, consideration, love, charity, and vigilance.

-People use peacock feathers to decorate in the living room.
-The peacocks feathers are meaningful to those with this power animal, for they also have an association with resurrection, rising out of the ashes.
+People often use peacock feathers to decorate the living room.
+The peacocks’ feathers are meaningful to those with this power animal because they also have an association with resurrection.
 They can help us shed the old feathers of the past and to take back the true beauty of our individuality.